 Air conditioning units create a safe haven for us during the hot summer days in Dallas, TX.
 The hot weather drives many homeowners to run the AC nearly constantly, creating a bit of wear on the unit.
-Because of this, the requests for AC repair services for residential and commercial properties increase at Dallas Plumbing.
+Because of this, the requests for AC repair services for residential and commercial properties increase at Dallas Plumbing & Air Conditioning.
 As local AC experts, we have learned what air conditioning repairs trend during the summer months.
 In this blog, we will share information about these common repairs and answer some common summer-related questions about air conditioning units.

 The Most Common Problems Local AC Repair Services Fix in the Summer

 So what do HVAC techs fix the most during the summer?
 As we look at the 120 years of our service in the Dallas area, we find that these are the most common repairs we deal with during the summer:

 Somehow, refrigerant leaks happen pretty often in the summer, and when you heavily rely on your AC, you’ll likely experience this at some point. .
 Without the proper refrigerant fluid levels, your AC cannot cool your home properly.